redhat-developer/terraform-provider-rhoas/docs/resources/topic.md

 page_title: "rhoas_topic Resource - terraform-provider-rhoas"
 subcategory: ""
 description: |-
-  rhoas_topic manages a topic from a  Kafka instance in Red Hat OpenShift Streams for Apache Kafka.
+  rhoas_topic manages a topic in a  Kafka instance in Red Hat OpenShift Streams for Apache Kafka.
 ---

 # rhoas_topic (Resource)

-`rhoas_topic` manages a topic from a  Kafka instance in Red Hat OpenShift Streams for Apache Kafka.
+`rhoas_topic` manages a topic in a  Kafka instance in Red Hat OpenShift Streams for Apache Kafka.